-Yes, it’s the beach, yes it’s the sea, yes it’s the nature, yes it’s the people… but a big role it is also played by the many 5 stars hotels located in Mauritius, able to accommodate the needs of different types of travellers.
+Yes, it’s the beach, yes it’s the sea, yes it’s the nature, yes it’s the people… but a big role is also played by the many 5 stars hotels located in Mauritius, able to accommodate the needs of different types of travelers.

 If you Google “Mauritius” the pictures you’ll get are all about luxury places, pristine beaches, a turquoise sea and a general feeling of relaxation and richness that, we don’t want to spoil anything but we need to anticipate the conclusion of the story, it is very easy to achieve.

 During our first trip to Mauritius we ended up staying at 2 different 5 stars resorts, the Constance Prince Maurice and the Sugar Beach Resort and since we travel as light as we possibly can… we didn’t pack any formal clothing!
 Long story short: if we made it, you can do it as well!